Aurh1l/42-boot2root/writeup2.md

 # Writeup 2

-Go back to the reverse shell after the rce we found on phpmyadmin we are gonna use another method to get root.
+Go back to the reverse shell step ([writeup 1](./writeup1.md#post-exploitation)) after the rce we found on phpmyadmin we are gonna use another method to get root.

 ```
 uname -ar